OrchardCMS/OrchardCore/src/docs/guides/gulp-pipeline/README.md

-Orchard includes a processing pipeline for client-side assets (typically scripts and stylesheets) which is used to perform front-end development workflow tasks such as transpilation, minification and bundling of client-side assets in both core projects and extensions (i.e. modules and themes).
-Many of the built-in modules and themes in Orchard use this pipeline to process client-side assets, and you can enable your own extensions to use it as well.
+Orchard Core includes a processing pipeline for client-side assets (typically scripts and stylesheets) which is used to perform front-end development workflow tasks such as transpilation, minification and bundling of client-side assets in both core projects and extensions (i.e. modules and themes).
+Many of the built-in modules and themes in Orchard Core use this pipeline to process client-side assets, and you can enable your own extensions to use it as well.

 # Overview

 The client-side asset pipeline is powered by [Gulp](http://gulpjs.com), a popular open-source task runner based on [Node.js](https://nodejs.org) that can be used to automate a wide variety of tasks in a development workflow.
 The pipeline defines a set of Gulp *tasks* that can be executed by Gulp using either the command line or using the **Task Runner Explorer** tool window in Visual Studio 2015 or later.

-Physically, the client-side asset pipeline consists of two files in the Orchard solution folder:
+Physically, the client-side asset pipeline consists of two files in the Orchard Core solution folder:

 - `src/Package.json` contains information about the Node packages required by the pipeline.
 This file tells the Node package manager (NPM) which packages it needs to download and install for the pipeline to function.
 - `src/Gulpfile.js` contains JavaScript code that defines a set of Gulp tasks and their implementation logic.